Why become a referral agent?

 What happens when my GR membership comes up for renewal?

-As long as your payment info is up to date, we automatically notify you in advance and charge your payment method on the renewal date.
+As long as your payment info is up to date, there should be nothing you need to do.
+We automatically notify you in advance and charge your payment method on file upon the renewal date.

 We also comply with all state laws that require us to conduct reviews or submit annual paperwork.
 This can usually be completed via text or email.